 Catherine Redford

+I was brought up in the Northwest of England, the “middle child,” with an older brother and a younger sister.
+I learned to knit and sew at an early age and kept my family’s Barbie Dolls and Action Men well dressed.
 University took me to Reading where I met my future husband, Steve.
 Knitting him a long “Doctor Who” style striped scarf and making needlepoint pictures gave welcome relief to the chemistry and microbiology courses demanded for my degree in Food Science.
-We married two weeks after I graduated and 31 years later have four grown children.
+We married two weeks after I graduated and more than 40 years later have four married children and nine grandchildren.

 We moved to Naperville, IL from London in 1995.
 I had been teaching cross-stitch and just had my first pattern accepted for publication when we moved.
 Buying warm coats for the Illinois winters and making new friends kept me busy for a while and then in 1998 I discovered quilting.

 A class with Phil Beaver in 2005 challenged me to take my art further and I have been creating more of my own original pieces.
-I have also developed a lecture and workshops of my own and am available to visit your shop or guild.
+I have also developed lectures and workshops of my own and am available to visit your shop or guild.
 After taking many different classes locally my style could be described as “eclectic” but I am known best for my originality and innovation when completing my projects, particularly in the realm of free-motion quilting and embellishment.

 I believe we all have an innate need to create in some sphere of our lives, being made in the image of a creator God.
 Quilting is my outlet of choice.
 I share my love of quilting as an inspiration to others.
 I have found that as I pass on the knowledge I have gained on my journey I learn more tips and techniques that take me still further.